-- Notification of all pesticide products the school District expects to use on school grounds must be sent annually to parents or guardians of all students.
-The notifications must list the active ingredients in each pesticide product and the Internet address for the Department of Pesticide Regulation (DPR) to access additional information. - ❖ Each school will establish a list of parents or guardians who want to be notified before individual pesticide applications are made. - ❖ Each school district will ensure that warning notices are posted in areas where pesticides will be applied.
+Notification of all pesticide products the school District expects to use on school grounds must be sent annually to parents or guardians of all students.
+These products include over-the-counter pesticides available at retail outlets, but do not include certain products exempted under the law.
+The notifications must list the active ingredients in each pesticide product and the Internet address for the Department of Pesticide Regulation (DPR) to access additional information.

+- ❖ Each school will establish a list of parents or guardians who want to be notified before individual pesticide applications are made. - ❖ Each school district will ensure that warning notices are posted in areas where pesticides will be applied.
 These signs will be posted 24 hours in advance and 72 hours after application of pesticides, and will contain information as specified in the law. - ❖ Each school will maintain records of all pesticide use at the school for four years and the records will be available to the public upon request.